-All printed materials posted or distributed on campus by students and guests must receive approval from the Director of Student Activities (or designee).
+All printed materials posted or distributed on campus by students and guests must receive approval from the Dean of Students (or designee).
 Printed materials include flyers, posters, banners, announcements and advertisements.

-All postings associated with off-campus organizations, programs or individuals must adhere to the university policies and procedures.
-Postings must be approved by the Facilities and Events Manager and may not be posted for more than 30 days.
+All postings associated with off-campus organizations, programs, or individuals must adhere to the university policies and procedures.